RoboEXP: Action-Conditioned Scene Graph via Interactive Exploration for Robotic Manipulation

 Our RoboEXP system is capable of handling human interventions during the exploration process.
 Our system can automatically detect new objects and explore them when necessary.
 Additionally, our system can also track hand position to identify the areas that need to be reexplored.

-"Take the orange out of the left door and place a coke in the right door."
+Intervention: A person takes the orange out of the left door and places a coke in the right door.

 More Results with Diverse Settings